 - Make sure your home’s air is healthy, learn about indoor air pollutants from indoor energy use and toxins.

 - Plant a tree.
 Or plant many trees!
 Plant a garden.
 Plant a vegetable garden.
+When you have an emergency tree stump removal situation, you can try Owens Bros Tree Service.

 - Prevent additional air pollution by finding alternatives to burning your waste.